TheVice/xo/README.md

 Known issue
 =============
-Players in custom game mode can have the same figure, if user type like that: already set figure do not checked.
-Referee class nead refactoring.
+Step number silent input, even user input it greater or less than possible value, internal it corrected to possible value without user information about this.
-At Input test use depracated class.
+At Input test use deprecated class.

 =============